yanglangfei/FontDroid/README.md

 Example
 -------

-The custom font can be set to a widget in various ways, all examples below are using a plain `TextView`.
+The custom font can be set to a widget in some different ways, all examples below are using a plain `TextView`.
 But all widgets have the same usage.

-##### In XML
+##### The Layout Way

 All supported widgets can be found in graphical layout tab.
 You can drag and drop as usually.